zz9tf/NLP-Embedding-models-on-product-review/Project.md

 ## 3. Results

-In this section, I have used the logistic regression (LR) model, the Naive Bayes (NB) model, and the Nearest Centroid (NC) model built into the scikit-learn package to combine different feature vectorizer configurations and different hyperparameters to generate some fine-turn models for Reviews rating prediction.
+In this section, I have used the logistic regression (LR) model, the Naive Bayes (NB) model, and the Nearest Centroid (NC) model built into the scikit-learn package, combining different feature vectorizer configurations and different hyperparameters to generate some fine-tuned models for Reviews rating prediction.

 ### 3.1 Feature vectorizer experience